 In applications where the level of heat generated by the equipment is greater than what can be dissipated using traditional air cooling techniques, the equipment developers are increasingly utilizing cold plates.
-Cold plates are constructed of copper or other materials that have a high thermal conductivity.
+Cold plates are constructed of copper, aluminum, or other materials that have a high thermal conductivity.
 Channels are created within the plate by gun-drilling or press fitting copper channels into the plate.
 Fittings are brazed, bonded or welded onto the plate so that coolant can be run through the channels.
-The assembly is usually plated with tin for a low-maintenance finish.
 The entire assembly is often machined prior to plating to ensure a flat surface.